department-of-veterans-affairs/vets-website/va-gov/pages/disability/eligibility/former-pows.md

 #### For former POWs held captive for any length of time

 **Conditions that affect your body, including:**
--	Osteoporosis (for claims filed on or after October 10, 2008, and you have a diagnosis of posttraumatic stress disorder, or PTSD)
+-	Osteoporosis (if you filed your claim on or after October 10, 2008, and you have a diagnosis of posttraumatic stress disorder, or PTSD)
 -	Lasting damage from frostbite
 -	Posttraumatic osteoarthritis (pain and swelling in your joints that happens when a past injury causes a joint—such as your knee or elbow—to wear out)
 -	A stroke or problems caused by a stroke (such as memory loss, loss of speech, or weakness in an arm or leg)